Roy Wilt

 Roy William Wilt (born July 4, 1935) is a former Republican member of the Pennsylvania State Senate and the Pennsylvania House of Representatives.

 He earned a degree from Thiel College in 1959.

 He was first elected to represent the 8th legislative district in the Pennsylvania House of Representatives in 1969.
-He was elected to represent the 50th senatorial district in the Pennsylvania State Senate in a special election on March 31, 1981.
+He was elected to represent the 50th senatorial district in the Pennsylvania State Senate in a special election on March 31, 1981 that wes held after R. Budd Dwyer resigned to become Treasurer of Pennsylvania.
 He held that position until 1990.